bonsai-rx/prefect/README.md

   * `$REPO-SLUG$` - The name of the repository, which is the name of the folder which contains it.

 ### Project names
 The project name corresponding to a repository is inferred unless specified using `--project-name`.
 By default, the name of a project will be the name of the shortest-named `.sln` file in the root of the repository.
-When using a {nameof(TemplateKind.HarpTech)} template, the `Interface` directory is used instead of the root.
+When using a Harp template, the `Interface` directory is used instead of the root.

 ## Licensing